AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/getting-started/migrating-extensions-new-editor.md

   | Map viewer | `ditamap_viewer` / `map_view_options` |
   | Baseline / preset panels | `baseline_panel_menu` / `preset_item_menu` |

-  Items targeting these surfaces need **no change** for the New Editor — do not move them to `markup_editor_menu`.
+  Items targeting these surfaces need **no change** for the New Editor, do not move them to `markup_editor_menu`.

 ## Migrate context-menu items (Editor canvas)